 In general, this area is hard to reach, making it a rustic adventure.
 It is an ideal place to experience Australian wildlife on your fishing trip.
 You will commonly spy crocodiles, dugongs,dingoes, wallabies, rays and turtles as you navigate the peninsula’s rivers, blue waters, sand flats, billabongs, coral reefs, and swamps.

 8 Great Lake, Central Highlands, Tasmania

-9 Karuah River, Port Stevens, New South Wales
+9 Karuah River, Port Stephens, New South Wales

-Karuah River is an awesome place for an outdoorsy daytrip if you’re staying in Sydney, since it’s only a two hour drive away.
-Enjoy game fishing for bream, whiting, luderick, flathead, sole, flounder, and blue swimmer crabs.
+The Karuah River is an awesome place for an outdoorsy daytrip if you’re staying in Sydney, since it’s only a two hour drive away.
+Enjoy game fishing for bream, whiting, luderick, flathead, sole, and flounder.
+Excellent location for blue swimmer crabs, too.
 Karuah Pool, located at the mouth of the river, is probably your best bet, but the whole river has plenty of great fishing sports.

 10 Avon River, Victoria

 Gippsland is known for good fishing, and Avon River is a great place to start your Victoria fishing adventures.
 The lower sections are good for salmon.
 Upstream of Salisbury, you can catch nice trout.
 You’ll find European carp and eels.
 But most fishermen come for the Australian bass.